jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

   think of it, how I take it, and how it compares to other brain supplements.
 image: /assets/images/drafts/alpha-brain-memory-and-focus.jpg
 ---
 I tried the Onnit Alpha Brain supplement for 30 days.
-To test out its efficacy, I watched my progress on 3 of my regular cognitive tasks:
+To test out how it improved my brain function, I watched my progress on 3 of my regular cognitive tasks:

 * **Writing content.** I'm currently growing my Substack ([Sign up here for other writings of mine](https://edlatimore.substack.com/)), working on a book, and producing content for this site.
 * **Training chess.** I have a long-term goal of attain master strength in chess.
 [Here's part of my training plan.](/chess-improvement-plan/)